aibasel/downward/BUILD.md

 rm -rf soplex build
 ```

-After installation, permanently set the environment variable `soplex_DIR}` to the value you used in installation.
+After installation, permanently set the environment variable `soplex_DIR` to the value you used in installation.

 **Note:** Once [support for C++-20](https://github.com/scipopt/soplex/pull/15) has been included in a SoPlex release, we can update this and can recommend the [SoPlex homepage](https://soplex.zib.de/index.php#download) for downloads instead.

-Once LP solvers are installed and the environment variables {{{cplex_DIR}}} and/or {{{soplex_DIR}}} are set up correctly, Fast Downward automatically includes an LP Solver in the build if it is needed and the solver is detected on the system.